Mahmud Begada: Early years

+Intervention in Malwa–Bahmani Wars

-In 1461 or 1462, according to Farishtah, Nizam Shah Bahmani (r.
-1461–1463), the sultan of the Bahmani Sultanate in Deccan, whose country had been invaded by Sultán Mahmud Khilji of Malwa Sultanate, applied for help to the Gujarát king.
-Mahmúd Sháh at once started to Nizám Sháh's aid, and on his way receiving another equally pressing letter from the Deccan sovereign, and being joined by the Báhmani general Khwájáh Jehán Gáwán, he pushed on with all speed by way of Burhanpur.
-When Sultán Mahmúd Khilji heard of his approach, he retired to his own country by way of Gondwana, from thirst and from the attacks of the Gonds, losing 5000 to 6000 men.
-The king of Gujarát, after receiving the thanks of the Deccan sovereign, returned to his own dominions.
-In 1462, Sultán Mahmúd Khilji made another incursion into the Deccan at the head of 90,000 horse, plundering and laying waste the country as far as Daulatabad.
-Again the Deccan sovereign applied for help to Mahmúd Sháh, and on hearing of Mahmúd's advance the Málwa Sultán retired a second time to his own dominions.
-Mahmúd Sháh wrote to the Málwa Sultán to desist from harassing the Deccan, threatening, in case of refusal, to march at once upon Mandu.
-His next expedition was against the pirate zamíndárs of the hill fort of Barur and the bandar of Dûn or Dahanu, whose fort he took, and after imposing an annual tribute allowed the chief to continue to hold his hundred villages.
+In 1462, according to Firishta, Nizam Shah Bahmani, the sultan of the Bahmani Sultanate in Deccan, whose country had been invaded by Sultan Mahmud Khalji of the Malwa Sultanate, applied for help to the Gujarat king.
+Mahmud Shah at once started to Nizam Shah's aid, and on his way receiving another equally pressing letter from the Deccan sovereign, and being joined by the Bahmani general Khwajah Jahan Gawan, he pushed on with all speed by way of Burhanpur.
+When Sultan Mahmud Khalji heard of his approach, he retired to his own country by way of Gondwana, from thirst and from the attacks of the Gonds, losing 5,000 to 6,000 men.
+The Sultan of Gujarat, after receiving the thanks of the Deccan sovereign, returned to his own dominions.
+In 1462, Sultan Mahmud Khalji made another incursion into the Deccan at the head of 90,000 horse, plundering and laying waste the country as far as Daulatabad.
+Again, the Deccan sovereign applied for help to Mahmud Shah, and on hearing of Mahmud's advance the Malwa Sultan retired a second time to his own dominions.
+Mahmud Shah wrote to the Malwa Sultan to desist from harassing the Deccan, threatening, in case of refusal, to march at once upon Mandu.
+His next expedition was against the pirate zamindars of the hill fort of Barur and the bandar of Dun or Dahanu, whose fort he took, and after imposing an annual tribute allowed the chief to continue to hold his hundred villages.

+Campaign of Barur

+The principality of Barur, near the port of Daman, was a base for local piracy that disrupted maritime trade.
+Sultan Mahmud Begada sought to secure it to protect merchant shipping, block Portuguese advances, and assert political control.
+In 1464, Mahmud personally led the siege with large arms crossing the difficult terrain.
+After a prolonged stalemate marked by fierce resistance and repeated skirmishes, neither side could gain a decisive advantage.
+The garrison had taken refuge in the hill-fortress utilizing the difficult terrain.
+Sultan Mahmud then personally led a detachment of soldiers up the steep hills, catching the defenders completely by surprise.
+His spread panic among the troops, breaking their morale.
+The Hindu chief of Barur surrendered, sending his mother to present the fort keys.
+Treating the chief generously, Mahmud declined presents, granted him a khilat and golden belt, restored the fort, and imposed only an annual tribute.
+He avoided full annexation to prevent alliances among smaller Hindu rulers until major strongholds like Junagadh and Champaner were secured, then returned victorious to his capital.